CN3ves/5-/docs/index.md

 This system uses turns to structure the game, where **each turn is made by a single intervention from every player**, giving the opportunity for every player to take an action if he wishes to do so.
 Importantly, **all actions within a turn occurs simultaneously** so there is no clear initiative or turn order.
 At the begging of each turn, the previous actions are resolved, the consequences described and the new situation introduced. **Conflict arises any time the outcome of a players' actions is uncertain**.
 As such, each conflict should reflect a specific situations matching one of the [character's specialities](#12-character-specialities).

-<details><summary>All conflicts are solved with a narrative, <a href="https://www.dndbeyond.com/posts/355-how-to-run-combat-in-the-theater-of-the-mind" target="_blank">theater of the mind</a> approach, where the results from the previous turn inform on the behavior of the NPCs on the next turn.</summary>
+<details><summary>All conflicts are solved with a narrative, <a href="https://www.dndbeyond.com/posts/355-how-to-run-combat-in-the-theater-of-the-mind" target="_blank">theatre of the mind</a> approach, where the results from the previous turn inform on the behaviour of the NPCs on the next turn.</summary>
-  <i>This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated, its actions are determined by the number of successes and failures the players accumulated during the conflict, where each success reflect a new action, approach or consideration noticeable by the players.</i></details>
+  <i>This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated.
+Its actions are determined by the number of successes and failures the players accumulated during the conflict, where each success reflect a new action, approach or consideration noticeable by the players.</i></details>

 ### 2.2 Conflict actions
 [go to top](#table-of-contents)

-During conflict, **each player is allowed to move and choose one other actions each turn** with a potential defense action being called if the character is attacked.
+During conflict, **each player is allowed to move and choose one other actions each turn** with a potential defence action being called if the character is attacked.
 Actions are free-form and if the player comes up with an idea, that should be implemented within reason.
-As such, **each player calls on an action by describe it and its intentions.** Basic actions include:
+As such, **each player calls for an action by describing it and its intentions.** Basic actions include:

   > **Move action**: cover 1 "space" of movement.
-  > **Attack action**: actively attempt to cause damage to a target (either with sword or word!)
+  > **Attack action**: actively attempt to damage a target's position (either with sword or word!)
-  > **Defence action**: protect from and adversary's attack or insult (dodge, evade, shield, etc.)
+  > **Defence action**: protect from an adversary's attack or insult (dodge, shield, rebuke, etc.)
-  > **Manoeuver action**: try to impose a disadvantage on a target (disarm, hide, gain terrain advantage, etc.)
+  > **Manoeuvre action**: try to impose a disadvantage on a target (disarm, hide, gain terrain advantage, etc.)
   > **Interact action**: interact with items, be it picking them from the floor or from a bag, reloading a weapon or drinking a potion, etc.
-  > **Recover action**:** recover from a previous attack or simply fall back to overview the battle field or catch some breath
+  > **Recover action**: recover from a previous attack or simply fall back to overview the battle field or catch some breath.

 *Note that* each actions called should correspond to a skill (or ability).
 If an action requires a non-existent skill, simply add it to the list at level 0.
-If it wasn't there to start with, it is fair to assume the charatcers have no experience with it.
-However, concider the charatcer's background and, if it would be reasonable for the character to have some experience in the skill, allow it to start at level 2.
+If it wasn't there to start with, it is fair to assume the characters have no experience with it.
+However, consider the character's background and, if it would be reasonable for the character to have some experience in the skill, allow it to start at level 2.

 ___